mmathew23/mmathew23.github.io/_posts/2023-01-04-intro-sliced-wasserstein.md

 plot_points(
     parameters.detach().numpy(),
     sr_points,
-    "Swiss Roll in Ambient Space + Final Distribution" )
+    "Swiss Roll in Ambient Space + Final Distribution", sr_color
+)
 ```

 {% include figure image_path="/assets/images/intro-sliced-wasserstein_files/intro-sliced-wasserstein_3_0.png" alt="Graph Showing the final distribution of parameters and swiss roll" caption="Final Distribution" %}

 The above code shows how to sample uniform directions from the unit hypersphere, project data points onto it, and calculate the SWD.
-There is, however, a drawback.
-We still need to decide on the number of directions to use.
+There are, however, a few drawbacks.
+First, we still need to decide the number of directions to use.
 Increase the number for a more accurate distance metric.
 But, some projections map points that should be far away, close to each other.
-We must choose enough directions so that we get a robust signal to backpropagate.
-In high-dimensional problems, this becomes a potential bottleneck.
-In my next post, I'll discuss a way to alleviate this issue.
+We must choose enough directions to get a robust signal to backpropagate, but we could quickly run out of memory in high-dimensional problems before covering enough projections.
+One variant of the above approach is the Max SWD, where we learn the best direction as part of a sub-optimization problem.
+By best direction, I mean one that maximizes the SWD between two sets of points.
+Max SWD becomes a helpful tool when memory is limited, and the speed is allowed to take a hit.
+There is also a connection to GAN's here.
+Maximizing the SWD score as a separate optimization problem is eerily close to the discriminator concept, and in fact, GAN variants employed SWD to improve generation quality.
+I've used SWD to push state of the art in texture synthesis and continue finding new ways to apply it in other generative pipelines.
+Consider incorporating SWD into your training pipeline if you have generative models that could use a quality boost.

 [1]: https://hal.science/tel-03533097